ZCHAnalytics/K8s-resume-with-tf-azure-pwsh/README.md

 - and a bucketfull of sheer willpower...

 ## Note on Azure authentication on GitHub
 Using Azure CLI can accidentally reveal subscriptionID during the pipeline run as credential are printed out as JSON output.
-The login commands can be modified to prevent an accidental secrets disclosure.
+The login commands can be modified to prevent such accidental secrets disclosure.

 # Step by Step Process

 ## Step 1: Certification
-KodeKloud offers the Certified Kubernetes Application Developer (CKAD) course to equip developers with the knowledge and skills needed to tackle this challenge effectively.
+KodeKloud offers the [Certified Kubernetes Application Developer (CKAD) course](https://kodekloud.com/courses/certified-kubernetes-application-developer-ckad/) to equip developers with the knowledge and skills needed to tackle this challenge effectively.
-I am very keen to get a Kubernetes certification, as soon as I finished preparing for the Terraform Associate exam!
+I am very keen to get a Kubernetes certification, as soon as I finished preparing for the [Terraform Associate exam](https://github.com/ZCHAnalytics/terraform-associate-prep)!
 Watch this space....

 ## Step 2: Containerise E-Commerce Website and Database
-- [x] Create a Dockerfile with php:7.4-apache base image, mysqli extension, the application source code.
+- [x] Create a Dockerfile with php-apache base image, mysqli extension, and the application source code.
 - [x] Update database connection strings to point to a Kubernetes service named mysql-service.
 - [x] Build and Push the Docker Image
 - [x] Database Containerization